 What is a Discectomy?

 The traditional way to treat a herniated disc involves another procedure called a laminotomy.
-This is done to gain access to the disc by creating a small hole in the bony part of the spine called the lamina.
+This is done by creating a small hole in the bony part of the spine called the lamina, and helps to gain access to the disc.

 How the Discectomy Procedure is Performed

-The surgeon makes a small incision down the center of the patient’s back and makes his way through the muscles down to the bony part of the spine.
-A laminotomy is then performed to remove the bone and the attached ligaments to expose the herniated disc.
+The surgeon makes a small incision down the center of the patient’s back, and makes his way through the muscles down to the bony part of the spine.
+A laminotomy is then performed to remove the bone and attached ligaments, in order to expose the herniated disc.

 Often the herniated disc is not the only problem causing spinal nerve compression.
-Therefore, the surgeon may choose to remove a small portion of the adjacent spinal facet joint and/or perform a foraminotomy, which is a surgical widening of the bony hole (foramen) through which the nerve root travels.
+In those cases, the surgeon may choose to remove a small portion of the adjacent spinal facet joint and/or perform a foraminotomy, which is a surgical widening of the bony hole (foramen) through which the nerve root travels.

 Discectomy in Orange County, San Bernardino, Riverside and Los Angeles County:

 - Discectomy in and near Anaheim